 In our efforts of supporting the new partnership with Hospice New Zealand, Quest encourages all staff to play an active role in raising awareness of a such a selfless service, particularly over the coming week.

-The national awareness week for the hospice locations throughout the country runs in May and is an opportunity for everyone to step back from the daily grind and think about who and what is important and what living every moment means in a personal sense.
+The national awareness week for the hospice locations throughout the country runs every May and is an opportunity for everyone to step back from the daily grind and think about who and what is important and what living every moment means in a personal sense.

 Hospice is not just a building it is a philosophy of care which extends beyond physical needs, encompassing emotional, spiritual and social needs of a person and their family.